 Cash and cash equivalents include cash on hand, deposits held with banks and short-term investments that are immediately callable held by major financial institutions.
-Cash and cash equivalents are classified as current assets and are measured at fair value.
+Cash and cash equivalents are classified as current assets and are classified as financial assets at amortized cost.